-- Start with a course in practical techniques to generate enthusiasm. - Start with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Use the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Follow your own and learners' interests and enthusiasms to begin with.
+- Starting with a course in practical techniques to generate enthusiasm. - Starting with topics which are conceptually easier, saving the more difficult topics for the second year of the course.

+- Using the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Following your own and learners' interests and enthusiasms to begin with.

-Long-term planning will also consider what you would like the students to able to communicate either in spoken or written form at the end of the course.
+Long-term planning will also consider what you would like the learners to able to communicate either in spoken or written form at the end of the course.
 This will help with identifying what language could be included in medium- and short-term plans.

 A long-term plan should also consider how practical skills will be developed and which topics will contribute largely to the development of these skills.
-This is particularly important if you intend to follow the Paper 4 route to practical assessment.

-A long-term plan is not 'set in stone'; it is a working document.
+A long-term plan is not 'set in stone', it is a working document.
 As the course progresses you can adapt it as required.
 When you have worked through it once or twice you will have a much better idea of the best way for you to work through the syllabus.